vipshop/redis-migrate-tool/README.md

 **redis-migrate-tool** is a convenient and useful tool for migrating data between [redis](https://github.com/antirez/redis).

+## Features

++ Fast.
++ Multi-Threads.
-It is based on redis replication.
++ Based on redis replication.
++ Live migration.

-In the process of migrating data, the source redis also can provide services for users.
++ In the process of migrating data, the source redis can also provide services for users.
++ Heterogeneous migration.
++ Twemproxy and redis cluster support.
++ When the target is twemproxy, keys are direct imported into redis behind the twemproxy.
++ Migration Status view.

 ## Build